Skip to content

 Developers' statement

-Just how it helps openET to be able to use the work from all these different fields, we also recognise the difficulty it brings to a new user/reader in parsing everything here.
+Just how it helps openET to benefit from these interdisciplinary contributions, we also recognise the difficulty it brings to a new user/reader in parsing everything here.
 We strive to keep OpenET as accessible as possible and actively welcome contributions through our open governance model.
 If something feels unfamiliar or difficult, we encourage you to see it as an opportunity to learn and engage with others—and to help others in return.
-In the end, we just want to make sure the initiative is community-driven and leaves no one behind.
+Ultimately, our goal is to make sure that the initiative is community-driven and leaves no one behind.

 Get involved